This award encourages creativity and innovation in the arts in Southern Arizona.

 It was established by Buffalo Exchange owners Kerstin Block and her late husband, Spencer Block, to encourage creativity, innovation, and excellence in the arts.
 The focus of the award rotates each year between emerging artists in the performing arts and visual arts, and individuals who have made outstanding contributions to the arts through education, organization, and advocacy.

 Artists are nominated and selected by two separate panels of experts familiar with the Southern Arizona Arts scene.
-Since 1994, more than $200,000 have been awarded through this fund held at the Community Foundation for Southern Arizona.
+Since 1994, almost $240,000 have been awarded through this fund held at the Community Foundation for Southern Arizona.
+For the 25th round of recipients in 2019, Buffalo Exchange President Kerstin Block and her daughter, Vice President Rebecca Block, are celebrating by offering two awards of $10,000 – one in performing arts and one in visual arts.

-Congratulations to Dante Celeiro, the recipient of the 2018 Buffalo Exchange Contributor to the Arts Award!
+Congratulations to Allison Miller and Bryan Falcón, recipients of the 2019 Buffalo Exchange Arts Award!

 2017 Performing Arts / Nathanael Gregory Myers